 In groups which decided the “shepherds” must be the opposite sex, shepherding has also led to adultery.

 It has also led to broken people.

 Unfortunately, shepherding seems to have re-emerged in many churches and Christian groups–ones which seem orthodox on the outside, so you must watch out for it.

 I’ve heard of accountability groups, which seem to have come from this practice; take care that it does not match characteristics of shepherding.

 I’ve also noted that talks about wifely submission sometimes use the same terms used in shepherding: i.e., the husband is the “covering” for the wife and she “submits to his decisions” no matter what.

 Webpages on shepherding, what it is, how it’s abused:

 The Shepherding Movement Comes of Age by Lynn and Sarah Leslie describes the practice of signing covenants, which exists in many groups and churches.
 It also implicates the Purpose-Driven Church model.

 Willow Creek charges Promise Keepers and Willow Creek Church with shepherding.
 The writers are rather fundamentalist and I disagree with them on many points, but they still make interesting charges.
 Whether the charges are true or not, you be the judge.

 Here and here, you can investigate whether Willow Creek practices shepherding.
 And here, you can check out Saddleback’s FAQ.
-Unfortunately, there isn’t a whole lot on these sites.
-I’ve heard of restrictive covenants and the like, but don’t have proof of them.
+Here’s a site describing restrictive membership covenants at both churches.